Crane Union High School: Campus

+It has 80 acre of area.
+Crane Elementary School is on the same property.
+The current academic building and dormitory were built for $893,000.

 The dormitory, funded by money otherwise used for transportation, is for students over 20 mi away.
 Male students have the first floor and female students have the second.
 The school started boarding in 1928, and established a brick dormitory, which had two floors, in 1931.
 In the 1940s a dormitory for female students opened.
 Its current facility, made of cement and steel, opened due to a 1967 fire that ruined the previous building.
+As of 2023 each room houses two students; Perse characterized the room sizes as larger or the same as such rooms at the University of Oregon.
+When the school had a larger student population, students were housed four to each room.
+In the 1990s the school removed televisions and video games from the dormitories, and enacted a policy that only allowed students to leave if their parents allowed them to.

 The district also provides housing to employees.

-Student body
+Student body and staff

 In 1950 it had 63 students, with some of them Basque Oregoners from Denio, Oregon.
 In 1976 it had 99 students.
 In February 1998 it had 77 students, and in November of the same year it was up to 88, with 65 of them boarding.
 In 2002 the school had 97 students.
 In 2020 its student count was 96, with boarders making up 60 of them.
+In 2002, the common class sizes were about 10-15 students.

 Eric Cain of Oregon Public Broadcasting stated that the student body is "some of the most rural kids in the state – maybe the country".
+As some of the students came from rural areas, in 2002 some had special driving permits that one could obtain beginning at age 14.
 Many of the students are alumni of one room schoolhouses and had regularly helped their families with ranch work prior to leaving for high school.
+Nichols described the school culture as "very neighborhood-ish" despite the students coming from a vast rural area.

+As of 1983 it was common for unmarried teachers to teach for one or two years at Crane Union before moving elsewhere in response to the area being isolated.

+A teacher quoted in a 1989 article in The Bulletin stated that student discipline was in a very good condition at the school.
+A student quoted in a 2002 Associated Press article stated that illegal recreational drugs were very uncommon, with alcohol consumption being the most severe occurrence.
+In 1998 the vice principal stated that chewing tobacco was a more common issue compared to other recreational drugs.
+In 1976, snuff was common among the student body, while marijuana was considered highly taboo and lacked a presence.
+Thorne stated in 1976 that some students had issues with alcohol consumption but that this ceased when the school stopped allowing students to go to the movie theater in Burns.